AFRM company history

 It strongly focuses on the client, not profit.
 Nicholas’ belief is that good client relationships and good long-term employees is what ultimately drives growth and profitability.

-To date, AFRM has achieved a total of AUD$190m in claims paid to clients.
-This represents 663 total claims managed for 485 individual clients.
+To date, AFRM has achieved a total of more than $200m in claims paid to clients.
+This represents more than 663 total claims managed for more than 485 individual clients.
 Having such a large and mature client base, this claims figure is rapidly accelerating.

 The AFRM team has the skills and experience to get the best results for clients.
 It has close relationships with the Heads of Risk, Heads of Claims and CEOs at most insurance companies.